clarecb/GettingandCleaningDataProject/CodeBook.md

 The code creates a tidy data set that finds the average of the accelerometer and gyroscope readings for each of the subjects on each of the activities.

-The following variables are the variables found in the final data set.
+The following variables are the variables found in the final data set.Gyroscope readings are in unites os radians/second, and accelerometer units are in standard gravite units g.

 1. "Subject"
 2. "Activity"